Thyroid hormones regulate metabolism, or the way the body uses energy. If thyroxine levels are low, many of the body's functions slow down.

 This, in turn, is regulated by the hypothalamus, a region of the brain.
 TSH ensures that enough thyroid hormones are made to meet the needs of the body.

 Hypothyroidism can occur if the thyroid gland fails to work properly, or if the thyroid gland is not stimulated properly by the hypothalamus or pituitary gland.

 The most common cause of hypothyroidism in the U.S. is Hashimoto's disease, also known as chronic lymphocytic thyroiditis or autoimmune thyroiditis.

 Thyroiditis is an inflammation of the thyroid gland.
-It causes thyroid hormones to leak out into the blood, raising their overall levels and leading to hyperthyroidism.
-After 1-2 months, this may develop into hypothyroidism.
+It causes thyroid hormones to leak into the blood, raising their overall levels and leading to hyperthyroidism.
+After 1 to 2 months, this may develop into hypothyroidism.

 This can lead to physical and mental growth problems, but early treatment can prevent these complications.
 Most newborns in the U.S. are screened for hypothyroidism.

-Thyroid surgery and treatment
+Thyroid surgery and treatment as causes of hypothyroidism